 If you do not have bilingual customer service agents working in your customer service department, your customers are definitely missing out.
-By having agents who can speak two languages, they can speak to a larger number of customers, which could mean improved sales and profit for your company.
-Without them, any customer that calls in and does not speak English is going to be frustrated by the language barrier.
-Here are some things you need to know about having a bilingual customer service department in Canada:
+By having agents who can speak two languages, they can speak to a larger number of customers.
+That means, your company sees improved sales and profit for your company.

 According to the 2016 census, 7.2 million people speak French in Canada.
-Most of these French-speaking citizens live in Quebec, where 95% of people are francophone.
+Most of these French-speaking citizens live in Quebec.
+In Quebec, 95% of people are francophone.
 Because of this, the federal government passed the Official Languages Act in 1969.
-This means that both French and English are the official languages of Canada, and they’re both in equal standing with each other.
-So, if your calls come from Canada, it is very likely that you may get a customer is going to speak only French.
+This means that both French and English are the official languages of Canada, The languages are both in equal standing with each other.
+So, if your calls come from Canada, you may get a customer who is going to speak only French.

 Bilingual Customer Service Agents

-With industry and technology advancing so rapidly, it is becoming more important to utilize bilingual customer service agents in your customer service department.
-As your company’s client base grows, so will the variety in your customers.
-With bilingual customer service agents, your company will not only be better able to service your Canadian customer base, you will have access to an international market.
+Due to industry advances, it is more important to utilize french and english-speaking service agents.
+As your company’s client base grows, you will have more variety in customers.
+With bilingual service agents, your company will not only service your Canadian customer base, but also give you access to an international market.

 Outsourcing Customer Service